Photo by Camylla Battani

 Um…hello, we want those to stay in place, right?

-So let’s tighten those pelvic floor muscles.
-I love the class Prepare to Push.
-It’s designed to prepare your pelvic floor for…yep you guessed it…Pushing!
+So let's tighten those pelvic floor muscles.
+It's important to prepare your pelvic floor for…yep you guessed it…Pushing!

 Enter Kegel Exercises!